learn-co-curriculum/phase-5-practice-challenge-reorder-linked-list-solution/README.md

-# Phase 5 Reorder Linked List Practice Challenge: Solution
+# Practice Challenge Solution: Reorder Linked List

 To complete this challenge, you need to traverse through each adjacent odd/even **pair** of nodes, pair by pair.
 In each step, you adjust the current odd node's